 Apparently when I was settling in I had knocked the bottle into the tub and its contents were now escaping and seeping. into. my. skin.

 It was a most UN-pleasant sensation.

 I pulled the bottle out and started to drain some of the water, thinking I could let some water out, then add more water and disperse the oil.
 But nooooooooooooooo.
-Water distribution didn’t affect the now rampaging feelings of intense burning (and some of it in some rather delicate places) so I scrambled out of the tub and made a run for the freezer, grabbed a few bags of frozen edamame and placed them about my burning body.
-It felt like my body was on fire in sort of cool weird way.
+Water distribution didn’t affect the now rampaging feelings of intense burning (and some of it in some rather delicate places) so I scrambled out of the tub and made a run for the freezer, grabbed a few bags of frozen edamame and placed them in strategic locations.
+It felt like my body was on fire in sort of cool weird under the skin way.

 After about 10 minutes I was happy that I would not have to call the paramedics, and, the edamame was defrosted.